On this page

-- make sure you get permission (e.g offer opt in subscription at your shop)
+- make sure you get permission – for example, offer opt-in subscription at your shop

 - match your email to your brand – include your company logo and colours

-- integrate a link to the web version of your newsletter somewhere easy to see.
+- integrate a link to the web version of your newsletter that's somewhere easy to see.

 Ensure that your user's experience is a good one by:

 - designing the email template so it's readable for mobile users

 - optimising your layout for the email preview panel.